Aid Arrives In Flood-Hit Libya As Derna Death Toll Estimated At 11,300

 Questions being asked

-The devastating flooding brought by Storm Daniel was exacerbated by poor infrastructure in Libya, which was plunged into turmoil after a NATO-backed uprising toppled and killed longtime dictator Moamer Kadhafi in 2011.
+The devastating flooding brought by Storm Daniel was exacerbated by poor infrastructure in Libya, which was plunged into turmoil after a NATO-backed uprising toppled and killed longtime leader Muammar Qadhafi in 2011.

 Questions are being asked as to why the disaster was not prevented, when cracks in the dams have been known about since 1998.